Get energy-smart with Loop: If you measure it, you can control it

 Here’s how you can use the Loop app throughout the day to keep in control of your usage.

 You wake up and before you do anything, you put the kettle on, making sure to only fill it with the amount of water you need.
 You know that overfilling could cost you £11 over the year.

 After a quick 5-minute shower in eco mode, you decide that using your hairdryer is necessary today.
-This 10-minute blow dry will spike your electricity usage to around 0.6kW, equating to around 13p per use and £44 per year, if you were to use a hairdryer daily.
+This 10-minute blow dry will equate to around £11 per year if you were to use a hairdryer daily.